If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

 If you’re running a Facebook ad to promote your online course, you can add your pixel to a sales page.

-The support is relatively good too.
-I raised multiple tickets over the years about customising my school, pricing and so on and always got helpful responses.
+The support is responsive.
+I raised multiple tickets over the years about customizing my school pricing and design and got helpful answers.

 Teachable offers a Knowledge Base, although I noticed some of the articles were out of date and referred to the previous name Fedora.